sheyll/extensible-effects-concurrent/README.md

 For convenience, it is enough to import one of three modules:

-- `Control.Eff.Concurrent` for a multi threaded scheduler and `LoggingAndIo`
+- [Control.Eff.Concurrent](http://hackage.haskell.org/package/extensible-effects-concurrent/docs/Control-Eff-Concurrent.html) for a multi threaded scheduler and `LoggingAndIo`
-- `Control.Eff.Concurrent.Pure`, for a single threaded scheduler and pure log capturing and otherwise no IO
+- [Control.Eff.Concurrent.Pure](http://hackage.haskell.org/package/extensible-effects-concurrent/docs/Control-Eff-Concurrent-Pure.html), for a single threaded scheduler and pure log capturing and otherwise no IO
-- `Control.Eff.Concurrent.SingleThreaded`, for a single threaded scheduler and totally impure logging via IO
+- [Control.Eff.Concurrent.SingleThreaded](http://hackage.haskell.org/package/extensible-effects-concurrent/docs/Control-Eff-Concurrent-SingleThreaded.html), for a single threaded scheduler and totally impure logging via IO

 ### Process Life-Cycles and Interprocess Links